Khadeeejah/Khadeeejah/README.md

-###  Transitioned into Tech from Public Health Looking To delve into Web3
+###  Transitioned into Tech from Public Health Looking To Delve into Web3

 - 🔭 I’m currently working on my portfolio website, writing more articles and staying fit
 - 🌱 I’m learning Typescript, Quality Assurance, and WEB3 at the moment